ChoiSG/Resume/README.md

 # Resume
+This is a repo for my LaTeX based resume.
-LaTeX Resume repo.
-Template from https://github.com/posquit0/Awesome-CV
+Template was brought from https://github.com/posquit0/Awesome-CV